cmayron/Legal-Calculus/README.md

 Blueprint.
 Draft.
 Stress-test.
 Decide.

+Addendum: Addressing Adoption & Ethical Hurdles
+I. The "Neutrality" Firewall
+To resolve the legal-information vs. legal-advice friction, LCES adopts a Strict Variable Separation:
+• The System (Constants): LCES provides the universal "Calculus"—the structural logic, procedural order, and "Format as Memory" templates.
+• The User (Variables): The user provides the "Local Variable"—the jurisdiction-specific citations, statutes of limitations, and local court rules.
+• The Guardrail: By treating law as a variable to be verified by the human agent, LCES remains a Procedural Calculator, protecting the boundary of neutral legal information.
+II.
+The Instrumentality & Convergence Protocol
+To mitigate AI-hallucination and external tool risk, the system codifies the Multi-AI Workflow:
+• Instrumentality: AI is utilized as a mechanical drafting instrument (a "pencil"), not a legal agent.
+It possesses no authority.
+• The Convergence Rule: A procedural step is only considered "Stable" when independent models (e.g., the Builder and the Inspector) converge on the same logic.
+• Verification Mandate: The user bears the ultimate "Verification Discipline."
+No LCES-assisted draft is final until every citation is checked against an official court reporter or verified legal database.
+III.
+Tiered Entry (Solving the Sprawl)
+To lower the barrier for the "median user in crisis," the repository is organized by User Intent:
+1. The Active Toolset ("The Book"): Curated, modular templates and the Stage 0 Bootloader for immediate action.
+2. The Research Archive ("The Library"): The living archive of 1,700+ commits and scripts (Swift, Python, Shell) for power users, clinic staff, and developers.
+• Note: Casual users are directed to the Bootloader to avoid the cognitive overwhelm of the full archive.
+IV.
+Hybrid Licensing & Contribution
+To address licensing friction and facilitate downstream adoption:
+• Educational Content: (The Calculus, Manifesto, and Logic) remains under CC BY-NC-SA 4.0.
+• Functional Infrastructure: All functional code and automation scripts in the /scripts directory are dual-licensed under the MIT License.
+• Norms: This ensures that LCES logic can be integrated into simplified front-ends, commercial tools, or clinical workflows without the atypical restrictions of Creative Commons on software code.
+V. The Bootloader: "Format as Memory"
+The system utilizes a bootloader-style operating protocol to simplify entry:
+• Stage 0 (Safety): Environmental audit to ensure AI tool choice and data-handling practices are sound.
+• Stage 1 (Triage): Narrowing the user’s vast legal problem into a single Smallest Component Unit (SCU).
+• Stage 2 (Drafting): Establishing the record as the remedy through structured formatting.

 Disclaimer

 LCES Legal Calculus Educational System is an educational and procedural-literacy system.
 It is not a law firm, legal clinic, or substitute for licensed counsel.
 Nothing in this repository constitutes legal advice, creates an attorney-client relationship, or guarantees any outcome.